 Fresh Local buys sausage from a local sausagemaker, who makes bratwurst, knockwurst, liverwurst and Italian sausage.
 Lanahan uses the sausage in perritos with peppers and onions.

 “We try to buy meat locally as much as possible,” Lozuaway says.
 “We have a neighbor who raises cows in small herds, and we buy from him as much as possible.
 We like to know where [the meat and poultry] come from – how it’s raised and slaughtered.”
-What roach coach?

 Even though food trucks are ruling the streets nationwide, most all of them have had to deal with the “roach coach” stigma.